raindropworks/ServerSync-Updater/README.md

 - Tip: generate a default one of these by running serversync once anywhere, it will be generated in ./config/*

 Usage:
-In MultiMC, under Pre-launch command, put #INST_MC_DIR/update.bat In Twitch and likely most other launchers, since there's no pre-launch option, just double click the 'update.bat' file from the Minecraft root before starting the client
+In MultiMC, under Pre-launch command, put "#INST_MC_DIR/update.bat" (quotes are necessary to prevent crashes with directory structures with spaces in them)
+In Twitch and likely most other launchers, since there's no pre-launch option, just double click the 'update.bat' file from the Minecraft root before starting the client

 How it works: